veilair/ruby-development/README.md

 > Welcome to the world of Ruby Development.
 An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and resources about Ruby Development.

+## What is Ruby?

+## What Is Ruby Used For?
+Ruby is most often used for creating web applications.
+But because it’s a general-purpose language, it can be used for many other types of programs as well.

+- Ruby has been used in the booking site Airbnb, the streaming service Hulu, and the calorie-tracking app MyFitness Pal.
+This fact alone demonstrates just how versatile and powerful Ruby can be.

+- When it comes to web development, the framework Ruby on Rails is used.
+Rails uses ready-made conventions that save developers time on configuring projects.
+It also has code generators to create parts of an application automatically, letting programmers write less code.

 ## `Table of Contents`
 * [Ruby Development](#ruby-development)
   * [Abstraction](#abstraction)